nulldagger/mongo-seed/README.md

 ### Load from Function

 So loading from a function means you have a node module somewhere that returns JSON in the same format the node mongodb driver accepts.
-This came about because I wanted to use some of the mongoDB client helpers to set up data sets.
+This came about because of the need to use some of the mongoDB client helpers to set up data sets.

 ```javascript
 module.exports = function(){